Last updated: June 24, 2019

 How does SAP ATP affect eCommerce sales?

-The better the manufacturer’s SAP ATP calculation is, the greater chance the company has to sell product through a distribution channel like e-commerce.
-That’s why it’s important to provide an accurate available to promise calculation on the e-commerce store.
+Generally speaking, the more accurate your SAP ATP calculation is, the better that product will perform in ecommerce, since the web store tells customers exactly what to expect.
+That’s why it’s important to display accurate ATP in ecommerce.
 In the Corevist app, we provide functionality that checks the availability and price of a product without ordering it.

 Whenever we implement a new e-commerce website, we have many discussions with our client.
-We ask a thorough set of questions to help our client think through their SAP ATP policy as it relates to e-commerce.
+We ask a thorough set of questions to help our client think through their policy for SAP ATP in ecommerce.
 The questions include:

 - What are you going to do about inventory?
 Show it?
 Hide it?
 Give actual quantities that are in inventory?
 Give visual signals like green/yellow/red to give qualitative information about inventory?

-- Can you run SAP ATP calculations in SAP, and if so, do you want to display that in e-commerce?
+- Can you run SAP ATP calculations in SAP, and if so, do you want to display ATP in ecommerce?
 And if you want to display it, do you want to break up a line item into the various SAP ATP quantities and dates?

 - If SAP can’t come up with a calculation for ATP and the product goes on backlog, do you want to take that order or not?
 And what message do you want to give your customer?